Akhilkj123/Cyber-Security/TryHackme/Investigating with ELK 101-Lab.md

 - 96 - 48 = 48

 ## Task - 6 KQL Overview

+## KQL(Kibana Query Language)
+- search query language used to search the ingested logs/documents in the elasticsearch.

+With KQL, we can search for the logs in two different ways.

+### a) Free text Search
+- allows users to search for the logs based on the text-only.

+####  i)Wild Card
+- KQL allows the wild card * to match parts of the term/word.

+#### ii) Logical Operators (AND | OR | NOT)
+ - 1- OR Operator
+- 2- AND Operator
+- 3- NOT Operator

+### b) Field-based search

+- we will provide the field name and the value we are looking for in the logs.

 a) Create a search query to filter out the logs from Source_Country as the United States and show logs from User James or Albert.
 How many records were returned?
 - The search query to filter the souce_country, username includes the following